wekaco/dadabots_sampleRNN/README.md

 ## Features of the ZVK fork:

 - auto-preprocessing (audio conversion, concatenation, chunking, and saving .npy files)
-- scripts for differnet sample rates are available (16k, 32k)
+- scripts for different sample rates are available (16k, 32k)
 - any processed datasets can be loaded into the two-tier network via arguments
 - sampling is picked from distribution (not max)
 - any number of RNN layers is now possible (until you run out of memory)